Labetalol (Trandate): discontinuation and brand change

 Alternative 100 mg tablet

 Pharmac has sourced a temporary alternative for the 100 mg tablets.
-It will be listed from 1 July 2025.
+It was listed from 1 July 2025.
 It is supplied by Medsurge.

 - Brand: Biocon